HACKTIVISTZ/MeetUP-Frontend/README.md

 # KickIt Documentation

 ## Overview
-KickIt is a WebApp designed to connect sports enthusiasts who want to play the same sport offline.
-Users can select a sport they are interested in playing, and if another user chooses the same sport, an event will be created for them to join and play together.
+KickIt is a WebApp designed to connect sports enthusiasts who want to play the same sport offline.Users can select a sport they are interested in playing, and if another user chooses the same sport, an event will be created for them to join and play together.
 Additionally, the platform provides a chat feature for communication between matched users.

 ## Features
 - **Sport Selection**: Users can select their preferred sport to play.